Our research projects: Working together for innovations

 Partners: Universität Oldenburg – Abteilung Wirtschaftsinformatik / Very Large Business Applications, CIBEK GmbH

-The “FEeoV” project (timetable and real-time data for volunteer-organized transport) aimed to generate timetable data for volunteer-organized mobility services (in particular community buses) and integrate it into dynamic information systems.
-To this end, a web-based IT tool was developed on the basis of an administration tool from Match Rider.
+“FEeoV” (timetable and real-time data for volunteer-organized transport): This project aimes to generate timetable data for volunteer-organized mobility services (in particular community buses) and integrate it into dynamic information systems.
+To this end, a web-based IT tool is developed on the basis of an administration tool from Match Rider.
 With this tool, timetable data can be easily recorded, transformed into a form that can be read by electronic information systems and integrated into the electronic timetable information system via the existing interfaces of Nahverkehrsgesellschaft Baden-Württemberg.
 (2019)

 Partners: Universität Stuttgart – Lehrstuhl für ABWL und Wirtschaftsinformatik II, Nahverkehrsgesellschaft Baden-Württemberg mbH